GET READY! A new Adobe Exchange is coming soon!

 Q. What are the differences between the current marketplace (Adobe Add-ons/Exchange) and the new Adobe Exchange?

-A. The new Adobe Exchange will bring a number of improvements compared with Adobe Add-ons:
+A. The new Adobe Exchange will bring a number of improvements compared with Adobe Add-ons, including:

 All clouds – Previously there were different marketplaces for Creative Cloud, Document Cloud and Experience Cloud.
 With the new Adobe Exchange, there will be one site, making it easier for users and partners to create and view listings across Adobe’s growing product portfolio.